FREQUENTLY ASKED QUESTIONS

 You are asked to be cautious while on the ferry and take special care when moving around the vessel as there are some hazards and certain areas can be slippy.
 The sea can be bumpy and therefore you are asked to remain seated or hold the handrail if standing, walking around or using stairs to avoid accident or injury.
 Children and pets are passengers responsibility and should be monitored at all times and not left unattended.
 If you feel ill or unwell or need assistance while on the ferry then please ask a crew member who will be happy to assist.

-For details of what there is to see and do and where you can stay and eat while on Rathlin please find visitor information here (LINK) link to Rathlin business contact details.
+For details of what there is to see and do and where you can stay and eat while on Rathlin please find visitor information here https://rathlinballycastleferry.com/rathlin-island-local-businesses/

 There are several picnic tables located on Rathlin at scenic locations, details of these are available by contacting the Boathouse Visitor Centre and Museum or Ballycastle TIC 02820762024.
 Please use the bins provided and keep the island rubbish free.

 Rathlin has seasonal cycle hire and booking is now essential before arrival.
 They no longer accept walk ins so book to avoid disappointment.
 Contact Soerneog View Hostel and Cycle Hire on 02820763954 for prices and availability.

-There are guided walking tours on Rathlin every Sunday from April to August and these are operated by Dalriada Kingdom Tours – 07752659202, Nine Glens Walking Tours – 07723 921022 and Rathlin Walking Tours – 07745566924.
-Other dates may also be available and enquiries and bookings should be made directly with the guides on the above contact numbers.
+There are seasonal guided walking tours on Rathlin operated by Nine Glens Walking Tours – 07723 921022 and Rathlin Walking Tours – 07745566924.
+Enquiries and bookings should be made directly with the guides on the above contact numbers.
 Some of the tours are available to book via Ballycastle Tourist Information – 02820762024.
 There are also food tours available on Rathlin by Irish Feast who incorporate walking, history and locally sourced quality produce.
 Contact Phone 07718276612 email firstname.lastname@example.org.

-There are bus tours on Rathlin during April – September and these operate from the Harbour and drop off at the RSPB West Light Seabird Centre and return to the Harbour again.
+There are seasonal bus tours on Rathlin and these operate from the Harbour and drop off at the RSPB West Light Seabird Centre and return to the Harbour again.
 The tour includes local history and information about Rathlin including the well known myths and legends and the bus driver points out unique areas of Rathlin.
 Charges apply for bus tours and are operated by independent companies.
-Contact Bertie 07740586898 or Francis 07759935192 for further information.
+Contact 07740586898 or 07759935192 for further information

 The RSPB West Light Seabird Centre and Lighthouse is open from late March/April -September.
 The Atlantic puffins, razorbills, guillemots, kittiwakes, gannets and seagulls gather at the RSPB West Light Seabird Centre cliffs around April/May and will mate and nest until July/August when they will all take to the sea with their young until next year.
 For details of opening times and contact details see https://www.rspb.org.uk/reserves-and-events/reserves-a-z/rathlin-island

 The seals are resident on Rathlin Island so they are always there and they are used to visitors.
 If you do get too close they will probably disappear into the sea so keep a safe distance so as not to frighten them, especially if there are seal pups.
 You can see the seals around the harbour and in Mill Bay which is a 5-10 minute walk from the harbour.

 There are several places to stay, eat and drink while on a visit to Rathlin Island.
-Details can be found here (LINK) What can I see on Rathlin?
+Details can be found here https://rathlinballycastleferry.com/rathlin-island-local-businesses/

 Please note that it is advisable to book accommodation before you arrive on Rathlin as availability can be limited due to the popularity of Rathlin for overnight stays.
 It is also recommended to book lunch/dinner in advance as during peak times availability could be limited.
 If you prefer you can bring a picnic or your own food and drink to ensure you are not relying on the island facilities when they are limited if you are restricted for time due to a return sailing from Rathlin to Ballycastle.